Lessons learned from a winning workplace health and wellbeing initiative

 These were impressive stats, but there were other interesting insights too, such as:

-These were the tangible benefits of this particular intervention, but when you look deeper at the comments from participants after the challenge finished (see box, left), there are a number of other more significant and sustainable benefits that will have a ripple effect in the business.
-These include:
+These were the tangible benefits of this particular intervention, but when you look deeper at the comments from participants after the challenge finished (see box, right), there are a number of other more significant and sustainable benefits that will have a ripple effect in the business.

-While on its own the 30-day challenge is not going to change the whole business culture, it is an important step, and a useful tactic, in a journey of change and transformation, promoting healthy individual habits, while bringing people together.
+While on its own the 30-day challenge is not going to change the whole business culture, it is an important step, and a useful tactic, in a journey of change and transformation, promoting healthy individual habits, and a healthy workplace, while bringing people together.

-Lawrence Mitchell is chief marketing officer of Reed Business Information and founder of Raw Energy.
+Lawrence Mitchell is the former chief marketing officer of Reed Business Information and founder of Raw Energy.